oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

-# Create and Populate a Data Share
+# Create, Populate, and Publish a Data Share

 ## Introduction

 A share is the logical container that will be filled up with objects such as tables.
-A share recipient will get assess to a share and all the tables within the share.
-It also implements security mechanism and this is less granular entity to grant security.
+An authorized share recipient will get assess to the share and all the tables in it.
+A share also implements security mechanism and this is less granular entity to grant security.

-In this lab, you will ...
+In this lab, you will create a share and add a table to it.
+Next, you will publish the share to make it available to recipients that you will define in the next lab.

 > **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.

-Estimated Time: 10 minutes
+Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:

-* Navigate to the SQL Worksheet utility in Oracle Autonomous Database Data Tools.
+* Create a new data share.
+* Create two tables.
+* Add objects (tables) to the data share.
+* Publish the data share to make it available to recipients.

 ### Prerequisites

-This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu on the left.

 ## Task 1: Navigate to the SQL Worksheet